wpmccormack/e1039-analysis/ChamRealizationDev/README.md

 A compact program to develop the chamber realization, which adds inefficiencies and position resolutions to chamber and prop tube hits.

 ## Preparation

 The version of e1039-core is selected in `setup.sh`.
+The pre-built offline version is used by default.
 If you need modify e1039-core, you build e1039-core and select it in `setup.sh`.